-The primary operating system at the Department of Central Management Services Central Computer Facility is Zero Downtime Operating System (z/OS). z/OS is a complex operating system used on mainframes and functions as the system software that controls the initiation and processing of work within the computer.
+The primary operating system at the Department of Central Management Services Central Computer Facility is Zero Downtime Operating System (z/OS).
+Z/OS is a complex operating system used on mainframes and functions as the system software that controls the initiation and processing of work within the computer.

-The Department utilizes Resource Access Control Facility (RACF) security software to secure libraries and datasets in the z/OS environment.
+The Department utilizes security software to secure libraries, protect resources, and datasets in the z/OS environment.
 Additionally, the System Management Facility secures the necessary documentation of the activity in the installation.